"July 22, 2016 -- A new analysis finds compelling evidence that drinking alcohol can cause at least seven types of cancer.

 - You should talk with your healthcare provider about the risks of ERIVEDGE to your unborn child.

 - Your healthcare provider will do a pregnancy test before you start taking ERIVEDGE.

 - In order to avoid pregnancy, you should use birth control during treatment and for 7 months after your final dose of ERIVEDGE.
 Talk with your healthcare provider about what birth control method is right for you during this time.

 - Talk to your healthcare provider right away if you have unprotected sex or if you think that your birth control has failed.

 - Tell your healthcare provider right away if you become pregnant or think that you may be pregnant.

-- You should always use a condom with a spermicide, even if you have had a vasectomy, during sex with female partners while you are taking ERIVEDGE and for 2 months after your last dose to protect your female partner from being exposed to ERIVEDGE.
+- You should always use a condom, even if you have had a vasectomy, during sex with female partners who are pregnant or who are able to become pregnant, during treatment with ERIVEDGE and for 3 months after your final dose to protect your female partner from being exposed to ERIVEDGE.

 - Tell your healthcare provider right away if your partner becomes pregnant or thinks she is pregnant while you are taking ERIVEDGE.

 If you think that you or your female partner may have been exposed to ERIVEDGE during pregnancy, talk to your healthcare provider right away.
 If you become pregnant during treatment with ERIVEDGE, you or your healthcare provider should report your pregnancy to Genentech at 1-888-835-2555.